TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> false
 ```

 (Special note, `all?` will always return `true` unless an item fails to meet the condition.
-So if you call it on an empty array, there are no items to fail, therefore it will return `true` )
+So if you call it on an empty array, there are no items to fail, and it will return `true` )

 ### The `none?` method